 My husband explained it to a group of teenagers this way, “Does your mom love you?
 Of course she does.
 So what if she decided to lock you in your room and throw away the key, so you would never get hurt.
 Is this love?
 No!
 True love requires choice and the possibility that something might go wrong.”

-4. Suffering can draw one closer to God.
+4. Suffering draws us closer to God.

 We may not understand now, but if ultimately your experience of pain brings yourself or someone else to Christ, it’s worth it.